 b) Related Bachelor's degrees/admission to the Master's degree programme possible with additional courses:

-- Teaching Engineering in Vocational Schools: providing electronic engineering and information technology was the chosen specialisation
+- Teaching Engineering in Vocational Schools: providing electrical engineering was the chosen specialisation

 - Computational Engineering

 - Energy Technology